acquia/lightning/README.md

 ## Layout

-As of beta 3, Lightning includes the Panelizer module, which allows you to configure the layout of any content type using a drag-and-drop interface (Panels IPE).
+Lightning includes the Panelizer module, which allows you to configure the layout of any content type using a drag-and-drop interface (Panels IPE).
 Lightning also includes a content type called Landing Page for you to create landing pages with their own one-off layouts and content.

 Two layouts are provided out of the box by Panels.
 You can create your own layouts (see the Layout Plugin module) or install a contributed library of